-2020 was a year full of surprises, stress, and strange twists, and this new year will be no different.
-With all that’s going on, it’s more essential than ever to remain mindful: be more present, celebrate the little victories, and relax whenever possible.
+2020 was a year full of surprises and stress, and this new year will be no different.
+With all that’s going on, it’s more important than ever to be mindful—be more present, celebrate the small wins, and relax whenever possible.
 But why is being mindful so important?

-- It helps us better deal with distractions and negative thoughts.
-Mindfulness allows us to remain grounded in the present and better focus on what’s right in front of us instead of worrying about future problems or regretting past mistakes.
+- Mindfulness helps us deal with distractions and negative thoughts in a healthier way.
+It allows us to remain grounded in the present and better focus on what’s right in front of us, rather than worrying about future problems or regretting past mistakes.

 - Mindfulness brings clarity of thought.
-By focusing on the now, we stop overcomplicating situations, which allows us to better think through solutions to current roadblocks.
+By focusing on the present, we stop overthinking situations, allowing us to better think through solutions to current roadblocks.

-- Slow down: being mindful goes hand-in-hand with slowing down your thoughts.
-Often, we fret over future issues that stop us from thinking clearly about the present.
-When faced with a problem or uncertainty about a worrying situation, slowing down for a few minutes may be a good idea.
-Take a few deep breaths to re-center yourself and clear your racing thoughts.
-I've found this to be helpful in situations of panic by first recognizing the emotions I'm feeling.
+Slow Down: Being mindful and slowing down your thoughts go hand-in-hand.
+We often fret over future issues, stopping us from thinking clearly about the present.
+When faced with uncertainty, slowing down for a few minutes is a good idea.
+Take a few deep breaths to recenter yourself and your thoughts.
+Recognizing and validating these emotions can be especially helpful in times like these.

-- Set goals: set goals in the short and long-term to stay focused.
-By taking the time to plan out your daily tasks or jotting down what milestones you want to achieve in your life, you are taking the uncertainty out of the equation.
-This has helped me move away from questions like 'What if I don’t achieve anything?' or 'Why am I doing all this?'.
-I find myself taking more intentional actions, which allows more headspace to be present.
+Set Goals: Set short- and long-term goals to stay focused.
+By taking the time to plan out your daily tasks or jotting down what milestones you hope to achieve in your life, you are reducing uncertainty.
+This can help you move away from questions like “What if I don’t achieve anything?” or “Why am I doing all of this?”.
+Taking more intentional actions can allow you to clear your headspace and be more present.

-- Reduce mindless tasks: In between meetings or in transport, we might find ourselves mindlessly staring at a screen (often our phones).
-Scrolling through social media or emails has been a source of anxiety for me and distracts me from where I actually am.
-To reduce doomscrolling, I turn off notifications for certain apps, and turn on Do Not Disturb mode during times when I need to be fully present.
+Reduce Mindless Tasks: In between meetings (or elsewhere), we might find ourselves mindlessly staring at a screen.
+Scrolling through social media or emails is far from relaxing; these distractions can be a source of anxiety.
+To reduce doom-scrolling, try turning off notifications for certain apps, or setting your Opal session’s protection to Deep Focus during times when you need to be fully present.